 It's not hard to see exactly why green tea is so popular.
 It's tasty, it has a rich history that is still vibrant today, and of course, there are health benefits to drinking green tea.

 There are many different reasons why people drink green tea every day, but the most common reason boils down to its potent antioxidant properties.
 These antioxidants can help fight off free radical damage, reduce inflammation, and even support a healthy weight.
+It's also a great option to drink while intermittent fasting, whether you’re fasting for its health benefits or religious reasons, making it a healthier choice than other common beverages like diet sodas.

 The Origins of the Green Tea Shot